mosip/documentation/docs/administration.md

 To view the list of centers,
 1. Click Resources-> Center
-2. Click on a particular center name for detailed view.
+2. For a detailed view, click on a particular center name.
 This detailed view shows all the details of a registration center in all the country configured languages.
+3. To apply a filter, click **Filter**.
+The administrator can filter the list of registration centers based on parameters like *Center name, Center type, Status, Location hierarchy (all location levels)*.

 * The admin portal allows an admin to view the list of all registration centers available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of decommissioned registration centers but only active and inactive centers.
 * Admin portal UI shows the list of registration centers in only the country configured primary language.
-* The administrator can filter the list of registration centers based on parameters like *Center name, Center type, Status, Location hierarchy (all location levels)*.
 * If the admin user does not find the center, they can check the *Center not available in other language*.
 Using this option, they can clone the information available, otherwise they can create their own center.